pratikmohite16/infrastructure-assessment/documentation/DECISIONS.md

   * Is **multi-cloud**, or
   * Requires advanced workflows (e.g., database dynamic credentials, complex PKI, ephemeral tokens)

-In an interview, you can explicitly say:

-> *“For this ARP migration on AWS, I’d choose Secrets Manager.
-If the company had existing Vault investment or strong multi-cloud, I’d design around Vault instead.”*

 ---

 ## 2.2.2 Container Platform — ECS Fargate vs EKS